ciena/ciena.saos10/docs/ciena.saos10.saos10_fds_module.rst

 Synopsis
 --------
 - List of forwarding-domains.
 Forwarding domains are layer 2 forwarding domains to which various entities attach (flow-points, MPLS-PWs   etc).
+The list of configured forwarding domains on the device.